All about coloured gemstones

 If you choose a bezel or channel setting, you can usually go down to 7.0 providing the gemstone is otherwise quite robust.

-A quick note about synthetic gemstones
+A quick note about Lab-created gemstones

-Synthetics are not “imitations”
+Lab-created gemstones are not “imitations”

 Imitations are things made to look like a real gemstone but are completely different in their chemical make-up.
 Think fake leather and fake fur.
 They look real, but they’re completely different.